rodfer0x80/ratpy/README.md

 ### _________________________________________________________________________
 ## Architecture
 ````
-This is a backbone build that can be extended for specific uses
+This is a backbone build with scripts and space for tools
-Start server listening up to 20 connections
-with a simple menu interface in the terminal
-Before deploying and starting client
-change the port and server ip address for your server
+Before deploying and starting client change the port and server ip address for your server
+Start server listening up to 20 connections with a simple menu interface in the terminal
-Client will background by forking twice
-and killing parents and trying to obfuscate itself
+Client will background by forking twice and killing parents and trying to obfuscate itself
-If client fails it will respawn forever
-which might crash the system after a while but wont start on reboots
+If client fails it will respawn forever which might crash the system after a while but wont start on reboots
-Encryption is done with simple xor of bytearray of data with the key
+Encryption is done using AES256 from the pycryptodome library
-Which are verified with a TCP like handshake channel
-or the exchange will be restarted
+Communications is done via socket connection of byte array type
-Once connection is estabilished we have a default set of commands,
-which can be expanded, to perform basic machine tasks and drop a shell
+Once connection is estabilished we have a default set of commands, for basic IO control and dropping a shell
 ````

 ### Master